teaguetomesh/dqva-and-circuit-cutting/README.md

 ### Misc
  - [x] Is modification to Qiskit source code still needed?
+ - [ ] Is Qiskit 0.11 going to crash the current codes?
  - [ ] Add a dependency installation file
  - [ ] Current codes may crash if user input circuit has registers names containing 'measure' and 'output'